 The reward is usually pretty easy to quantify – just weigh the new proposed monthly payment and total interest costs against your current monthly payments and interest costs.
 If the differences are minimal or nonexistent, then it’s probably not a great idea (at least from a financial perspective).
 If the savings are worth your while, however, then it’s just a question of risk, which is a little harder to quantify.

 If you’re not struggling that much to make your current payments, then the risk is probably pretty minimal – logically, you should be able to make an even smaller combined payment each month.
 If you’re struggling significantly, however, to the point you’re missing payments, you need to take a hard look at whether or not the new proposed payment is really going to work that much better for you.
 Depending on how much you’re struggling, you owe it to yourself to weigh all available options, including debt management, debt settlement, and potentially bankruptcy.
 It’s not a bad idea to discuss your situation with a nonprofit credit counselor first to get an unbiased perspective on your situation.

 How to Safely Roll Credit Card Debt into Your Mortgage

 After weighing the pros and cons, if you feel that rolling your credit card debt into your mortgage is something that will work for you, here’s what you need to know:

-- Set a goal for paying off your mortgage just as you would your credit cards.
+- Stick to your plan.
+Set a goal for paying off your mortgage just as you would your credit cards.
 If your budget allows, make an effort to pay more than your regular payment every month so you can get it paid off sooner.